BitMEX Tax Reporting

 TokenTax imports BitMEX data for easy cryptocurrency trade tracking and tax filing.

 Need to figure out your crypto taxes?
 Get help for calculating cryptocurrency tax.

 Bitmex is one of the most popular exchanges for crypto margin trading.
 Unlike typical spot crypto exchanges, you don’t actually buy or sell cryptocurrency on Bitmex; rather, you can enter long and short positions by buying and selling contracts for difference that represent bitcoin and altcoins.

 Because you are trading contracts, you are not trading actual crypto.
 Crypto only serves as collateral for your margin position.
 If you open a position worth 1 BTC, you are not triggering a taxable gain or loss on that 1 BTC.
 Rather, you are taxed on any profits you make.

 It is important that you report your taxes on Bitmex profits.
-TokenTax supports importing your margin trades from Bitmex via API key with a plan that supports margin trading.
+You can calculate your crypto tax for Bitmex with crypto tax software, which supports importing your margin trades from Bitmex via API key.

 Citizens of the U.S. and certain other countries are not allowed to use Bitmex.
 If I’m not allowed to trade on Bitmex, should I still report it on my taxes?